skyler-ferrante/banjo_archive/argc/index.md

 This was particularly bad for two reasons.
 The first is that `argv[argc+1]` is typically a pointer to `envp` in most Linux systems.
 The second is that `pwnkit` had argv rewriting code that ran after environment variable filtering code ran, resulting in code execution.

-## Attempting to find sister bugs
+## Searching for similar vulnerabilities

-To generate a list of potentially vulnerable targets, I ran every setuid program on my system with `argv[0]` pointing to `NULL`.
-I used the `find` command along with `xargs` to run the simple program below:
+To generate a list of potentially vulnerable targets, I ran every setuid program on my system with `argv[0]` pointing to `NULL` with the simple program below:

 ```c
 #include <stdlib.h>